material-motion/material-motion/specifications/runtime/scheduler.md

       performerType = plan.performerType()
       performer = performerType()

-- Map performer type to plan type with look-up table.

-  Performers define which plans they can fulfill.
-This approach allows plans to be less intelligent.
-But it introduces the possibility of performers conflicting on a given plan.
-The scheduler would need to be able to determine which one to use.

-  Example pseudo-code:

-      # In some initialization step...
-      scheduler.performerType(SomePerformer.type, canExecutePlanType: SomePlan.type)

-      # In the scheduler...
-      performerType = plan.performerTypeForPlan(plan)
-      performer = performerType()

 **Activity state**: Activity state is one of either active or at rest.
 The scheduler must provide a public read-only API for accessing this state.

 Pseudo-code example: